suisanT1/echox/website/content/guide/binding.md

 curl -X GET 'http://localhost:1323/users?name=Joe&email=joe@labstack.com'
 ```

-## Fast Binding with Dedicated Helpers
+## Fluent Binding

-Echo provides a handful of helper functions for binding request data.
-Binding of query parameters, path parameters, and form data found in the body are supported.
+Echo provides an interface to bind explicit data types from a specified source.
+It uses method chaining, also known as a [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface).

-The following functions provide a handful of methods for binding to Go data type.
+The following methods provide a handful of methods for binding to Go data type.
 These binders offer a fluent syntax and can be chained to configure & execute binding, and handle errors.

 * `echo.QueryParamsBinder(c)` - binds query parameters (source URL)
 * `echo.PathParamsBinder(c)` - binds path parameters (source URL)
 * `echo.FormFieldBinder(c)` - binds form fields (source URL + body).
 See also [Request.ParseForm](https://golang.org/pkg/net/http/#Request.ParseForm).

+### Error Handling
-A binder is usually completed by `BindError()` or `BindErrors()` which returns errors if binding has failed.
+A binder is usually completed by calling `BindError()` or `BindErrors()`.
+If any errors have occurred, `BindError()` returns the first error encountered, while`BindErrors()` returns all bind errors.
+Any errors stored in the binder are also reset.

-With `FailFast()` the binder can be configured to stop binding on the first error or continue exsecuting
-the binder call chain.
+With `FailFast(true)` the binder can be configured to stop binding on the first error, or with `FailFast(false)` execute the entire binder call chain.
 Fail fast is enabled by default and should be disabled when using `BindErrors()`.

-`BindError()` returns the first bind error encountered and resets all errors in its binder.
-`BindErrors()` returns all bind errors and resets errors in its binder.
+### Example

 ```go
 // url =  "/api/search?active=true&id=1&id=2&id=3&length=25"